andrew/ultimate-awesome/README.md

 - [awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-coding-js](https://github.com/ConardLi/awesome-coding-js) - Algorithms and data structures implemented in JavaScript, with detailed explanations and tutorials.
 - [awesome-backend](https://github.com/zhashkevych/awesome-backend) - 🚀 A curated and opinionated list of resources (English & Russian) for Backend developers | Структурированный список ресурсов для изучения Backend разработки.
-- [awesome-free-apps](https://github.com/axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile.
+- [offline-first](https://github.com/pazguille/offline-first) - :electric_plug: Everything you need to know to create offline-first web apps.
 - [awesome-ai-residency](https://github.com/dangkhoasdc/awesome-ai-residency) - List of AI Residency Programs.
-- [offline-first](https://github.com/pazguille/offline-first) - :electric_plug: Everything you need to know to create offline-first web apps.
 - [Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM) - [TMLR] A curated list of language modeling researches for code (and other software engineering activities), plus related datasets.
 - [discount-for-student-dev](https://github.com/AchoArnold/discount-for-student-dev) - This is list of discounts on software (SaaS, PaaS, IaaS, etc.) and other offerings for developers who are students.
 - [awesome-dot-net-performance](https://github.com/adamsitnik/awesome-dot-net-performance) - A curated list of awesome .NET Performance books, courses, trainings, conference talks, blogs and most inspiring open source contributors.
 Inspired by awesome-. stuff.